daniilsjb/perlin-noise/README.md

 ## Demo

-The repository contains a small demonstraction written with [SFML](https://www.sfml-dev.org/) that displays the 3D noise as an animated grayscale with respect to time.
+The repository contains a small demonstration written with [SFML](https://www.sfml-dev.org/) that displays the 3D noise as an animated grayscale with respect to time.